-Individuals that are most at risk for developing cataracts later in life are those that have medical conditions like diabetes, have lifelong habits of smoking or alcohol abuse, as well as those that have had extreme exposure and prolonged exposure to ultraviolet sunlight or light from computer monitors/televisions.
+Individuals most at risk for developing cataracts later in life are those with medical conditions like diabetes, have lifelong habits of smoking or alcohol abuse, as well as those who have had extreme exposure and prolonged exposure to ultraviolet sunlight or light from computer monitors/televisions.

 On top of that, cataracts have also proven to be rather indiscriminate about who they impact.
 As you age the lenses in your eyes degrade naturally over time.
-You’ll want to have routine checkups on your eyesight to get out ahead of cataracts situations as early as possible so that you can move forward with effective cataract treatment options to resolve these problems and restore your vision ASAP.
+You’ll want to have routine checkups on your eyesight to get out ahead of cataracts situations as early as possible, so you can move forward with effective cataract treatment options to resolve these problems and restore your vision ASAP.

-There are a variety of different cataract treatment options that you can take advantage of, ranging from leveraging new eyeglasses with ultraviolet blocking technology built right in, avoiding overexposure to sunlight or bright lights, using magnifying lenses to improve your vision, and improving the overall lighting in the environments that you spend the majority of your time in.
+There are a variety of different cataract treatment options that you can take advantage of, ranging from leveraging new eyeglasses with ultraviolet blocking technology built right in, avoiding overexposure to sunlight or bright lights, using magnifying lenses to improve your vision, and improving the overall lighting in the environments you spend the majority of your time in.